 Hey, while we’re in the neighborhood, it’s worth mentioning the Lorraine was on the edge of one of Toledo’s most infamous districts in the 1970s: the Jefferson Avenue Circus.

 The “Circus,” not ever to be confused with an actual big top, was a stretch of bars along Jefferson that was a well-known hotbed of prostitution and drugs – with the Greyhound bus station squarely in the middle.
 The first reference I can find about it was in September 1970, when City Council heard from three well-known Toledoans – councilman and future Ohio Supreme Court Justice Andy Douglas, The Rev. Leonard Klippen, executive director of the Toledo Area Council of Churches, and Erie Chapman, the retiring executive director of the YMCA at 11th and Jefferson – who described how they had been soliticited by prostitutes in Jefferson Avenue bars while investigating accusations made by the Patrolmen’s Benevolent Association (over, apparently, whether something should be done about the area, which ran from Erie to 12th and Monroe to Madison).

 Douglas said he was solicited three times.
-Klippen said he was propositioned twice, the first time 25 seconds after he walked in.
+Klippen said he was propositioned twice, the first time 25 seconds after he walked in to a bar.

 Mayor William Ensign and Toledo Police Captain William Gray, chief of detectives on the overnight shift, engaged in a bitter argument at the meeting over whether Gray should make arrests when he sees such violations.
 Meanwhile, Gray blamed inattention by the mayor for allowing the situation to get out of hand.

 This displeased The Blade’s editorial writers no end.
 Shortly thereafter, The Blade wrote this editorial laying out the situation, and blaming not only city leaders but Captain Gray, chief of detectives on the overnight shift since 1963.